 Pacific League News

-[Orix Buffaloes] Kaisei Kaisei Tomatsu signs for 6.5 million yen, an increase of 500,000 yen.
-"I want to play as a starter."
-He returns from training in Puerto Rico.
+[Orix Buffaloes] Kaisei Tomatsu signs a contract for 6.5 million yen, a 500,000 yen increase: "I want to work as a starting pitcher" - Returns to Japan after training in Puerto Rico